BestTimesToVisit.com Logo

 Rental Car

 Renting a car offers the most freedom to explore Moorea's interior and coastal roads at your own pace.
-It's ideal for visiting pineapple plantations, Belvedere Lookout, and secluded beaches without relying on tour schedules.
+It's ideal for visiting pineapple plantations, Belvedere Lookout, and secluded beaches without relying on schedules.

-Cost:Approximately $50-$80 USD per day, plus insurance and fuel.
+Cost:Approximately $50-$80 USD per day, depending on the vehicle type and rental company.

 Scooter Rental